-Canadian consumers do not pay GST or HST on products "marketed exclusively for feminine-hygiene purposes", but hidden taxes add to the retail cost of menstrual products (Moffatt, 2015), such as federal import tariffs, ranging from 7% to 12%, depending on the material used in production.
-Canada's tariff code includes a tampon tax that burdens importers with red tape and generates minimal tax revenue (Moffatt,

-2015).
-This tax should be eliminated.
+Although Canadian consumers do not pay GST or HST on products "marketed exclusively for feminine-hygiene purposes", there are still hidden import duties that add to the retail cost of menstrual products (Moffatt, 2015), ranging from 7% to 12%, depending on the material used in production.
+These import duties/tariffs on imported products should be eliminated.

 Canadian menstruators will spend at least \$6,000 in their lifetime on menstrual hygiene products, with those living in rural or Indigenous/remote communities paying up to twice as much (Government of Canada, 2024a).
-Canada and the provinces currently offer a variety of tax credits for different populations, including the Canada Child Benefit, GST/HST credit, the Canada Carbon rebate, and the Canada's Workers' Benefit (Government of Canada, 2024b).
-A tax credit for menstruators would acknowledge that menstrual hygiene products are essential.